Page Loading

 Fintech is booming in Scotland, with a collaborative community that’s grown considerably since 2018.

-Home to more than 200 fintech companies, with a density of fintech firms around 60% greater than the UK average outside London, Scotland could be your opportunity to grow too.
+With more than 200 fintech companies, and a density of fintech firms around 60% greater than the UK average outside London, Scotland could be your opportunity to grow too.

 Fintech in Scotland